 What do acne scars look like?

 Acne scars are usually red or brown in color and flat in appearance.
-Medically termed “macule,” an acne scar may take months to completely fade away from the face, which is the reason for the various treatments available to help eliminate acne scarring.
+Medically termed “macule,” an acne scar may take months to completely fade away from the face, which is the reason for the various acne scar treatments available to help eliminate the scarring.

 How are acne scars treated?